 - Review internal processes for managing legislative compliance, including identifying control weaknesses and efficiency issues

-- Sign the Attestation of Legislative Compliance form each year.
+- Sign the Attestation of Legislative Compliance form (Appendix 1) each year.

 All staff must:

 - Comply with applicable legislation.

 - Obtain up-to-date information about legislation sufficient to enable them to know and understand all material provisions of legislation applicable to the performance of their duties.

 - Risk Management Policy

 - Library Act 1939 and Library Regulation 2018